csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

 # The Loan Class

 This class and its associated Main method show how you can use classes, methods, constructors, decision structures, and user input validation all in the same program.
-[This lab](/labs/ValidatingInput) asks you to add the user input validation code.
+[This lab](/labs/ValidatingInput) asks you to add the user input validation code, and you can downlead the following code [in this archive](/labs/ValidatingInput/LoanCalculator.zip).

 ```
 using System;